 Sent out by the Council of Catan, you set out for uncharted areas to build new outposts.
 The sketchy information available indicates that dangerous pirate lairs, rich fishing grounds, and helpful indigenous villages await you beyond the horizon.

 About the game

-To set up the game, you need the game components from the Settlers of Catan base game as well as new frame pieces and hexes from the expansion.
+To set up the game, you need the game components from the Catan base game as well as new frame pieces and hexes from the expansion.
 This provides you with quite large a game board, allowing you to go on exciting journeys of exploration and discover new land.

 Your missions are varied.
 First, you must prevail against pirates who terrorize the coasts of Catan.
 Equip your ships with crews and search for the pirates' lairs.
 The Council of Catan rewards the bravest fighters with fame and gold.

 On your way, you will encounter rich shoals of fish just waiting to be hauled aboard your ship.
 If you bring the fish back to the home island, the Council of Catan rewards you.

 Finally, you will encounter peaceful and helpful villagers who trade valuable spices to you.
 The Council of Catan will be delighted yet again when you deliver spices to their stronghold.
 You also benefit from the villagers' extensive knowledge and will learn how to sail faster across the seas or how to better fight the pirate ships.